c3lang/c3c/README.md

 ### Current status

-The current version of the compiler is alpha release 0.3.
+The current version of the compiler is alpha release 0.4.

-It's possible to try out the current C3 compiler in the browser: https://ide.judge0.com/ – this is courtesy of the developer of Judge0.

 Design work on C3 complete aside from fleshing out details, such as inline asm.
 As the standard library work progresses, changes and improvements